xtgg4310/AquaScan_Artifact/README.md

 ## Detail of each function

 ### Sonar Control
-see the README.md in sonar control folder.
+see the README.md in Sonar_control folder.